-Join Will Kemp for an in-depth discussion in this video A winter color palette with neutrals, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A winter color palette with neutrals, part of Painting Foundations: Creating Palettes for the Landscape.

 - I just want to show you very briefly…some neutral grays that have already been mixed…in the factory,…so they've got a neutral hue to them.…And these can be very handy…for making quick sketches in winter,…because you've got that very neutral,…compressed tonal range…already mixed for you.…So just to illustrate where the neutrals are,…if you have a look on the back of them…and you can see what they're made from.…This one, for example,…the neutral six, is a mix of bone black,…burnt umber and titanium white.…